neviim/Applying_EANNs_using_Python/README.md

 # Applying Evolutionary Artificial Neural Networks using Python

 A 2D Unity simulation in which cars learn to navigate themselves through different courses.
 The cars are steered by a feedforward Neural Network.
 The weights of the network are trained using a modified genetic algorithm.
-There is brief presentation on the Youtube. !!!link do youtube'a!!!
+There is brief presentation on the Youtube https://www.youtube.com/watch?v=y2B5884gpdo.
 It is highly recommended to watch this before further reading.